jeroenvandisseldorp/ksml/docs/tutorials/intermediate/aggregations.md

 ### State Stores

-Aggregations maintain state in local stores that are fault-tolerant through changelog topics:
+Aggregations maintain state in local stores that are fault-tolerant through changelog topics.
+A changelog is a compacted Kafka topic that records every state change, allowing the state to be rebuilt if an instance fails or restarts.
+This provides exactly-once processing guarantees and enables automatic state recovery.

 ```yaml
 store: